jekewa/wordle/README.md

 `./wordle -i et -a las -e ..a.. -m l.... -m ...s. -i h -m ...l. -m ....l -e s.a..`

 Note the added -i for the ignored H, and the added -m for the filtering positions of the known bad Ls.
+The -m for the Ls is repeated, or the list would only filter words with double-L at the end, and not PSALM or SNAIL in the example.
 This should remove the word SHALL for certain, as well as any other words containing an H or with L in one of those other positions.

 Also, adding the -e at the end will override the previous -e.